Weight gain in pregnancy can be scary, but there are valuable lessons to be learned out of your comfort zone.

 Every body is different.
 Every pregnancy is different.
 Every postpartum experience is different.
 In my case, for this pregnancy, I had an insane amount of swelling.
 I lost over 25 pounds in 10 days after delivery.

 I still have a line down my belly (linea negra), my tummy’s more squishy than it’s ever been, I wore maternity jeans postpartum until a week or two ago, and my chest can’t fit into anything with buttons right now, and that’s all okay!
 I have a healthy, happy baby, and I’ve had a healthy recovery so far.
-The rest will happen when it happens (I’m following the principles in my Total Fad Fix program with increased calories for breastfeeding), and if it’s not “exactly” how it was pre-pregnancy, this little girl was worth it and I’d do it all a thousand times over again.
+The rest will happen when it happens (I’m following the principles in my Plan Your Plate Guide with increased calories for breastfeeding), and if it’s not “exactly” how it was pre-pregnancy, this little girl was worth it and I’d do it all a thousand times over again.

 If you plan to breastfeed, you might want to check out this blog post here – I share how it’s not as easy as it seems (hellllooo cracked nipples) and what gear you’ll definitely want to have.